Move Safely to the Cloud: Steps to Setting Up a Cloud Security Policy

 Security Compass Advisory has a deep bench of cloud security experts including AWS, Azure, and Google-certified architects, experienced cloud security practitioners, and cloud security thought leaders.
 We have a full range of experience with designing cloud security policies, architecting secure cloud systems, and assessing the security of cloud implementations.

 Check out this case study to find out how our team helped a top media and entertainment firm bring security and automation to an ambitious enterprise cloud initiative, including mapping their current information security policies to best practices for their business needs, cloud implementation, and goals.

 Learn more about Security Compass Advisory’s cloud security practice.
 And, when you’re ready to begin the discussion about your cloud security, we’re ready to listen.

-Alex is a Principal Security Consultant.
-He has extensive experinence performing a variety of security assessments including cloud architecture, threat models, web app and infrastrcture pentetration tests.
+Alex is a Technical Director.
+He has extensive experience performing a variety of security assessments including cloud architecture, threat models, web app and infrastructure pentetration tests.
 Alex’s background in reverse engineering and vulnerability analysis combines with years of hands on experience at Security Compass to provide an adaptable skill set that can tackle almost any unique security assessment.
-Alex has a passion for leading and mentoring Security Compass consultants to acheive excellence in results.
+Alex has a passion for leading and mentoring Security Compass consultants to achieve excellence in results.